Decorative wholesome food background

-Official Tayibat platform: mytayibat.com — educational reference with a free AI meal assistant.
+Official Tayibat platform: mytayibat.com — educational reference with a free AI assistant with no sign-up required.
+Create an account only to save daily progress.
 Not a substitute for medical care.

 Why did search interest spike in 2026?